thetechprepper/emcomm-tools-os-community/overlay/etc/skel/.navit/maps/README.md

 2. Navigate to _File_ > _OpenStreetMap_ > _Import RAW OSM Map File_.

-3. Select the `.osm.bpf` that you downloaded earlier.
+3. Select the `.osm.pbf` that you downloaded earlier.

 4. This will take 5-10 minutes for state-level map files.